macOS High Sierra has been out for nearly four months, and already it’s on its third update – at least for developers and public beta testers.

 Apple unveiled macOS 10.13 High Sierra at the WWDC 2017 keynote event, which came as little surprise, given that it's traditional for Apple to announce the latest version of its Mac software at its annual developer event.

-Yet, it wasn’t until September 12 that Apple revealed that the full version of High Sierra would release on September 25.
+Yet, it wasn’t until September 12 that Apple revealed that the full version of High Sierra would release just a week and a half later, on September 25.
 There was a developer version of the operating system you could enroll in leading into the final release, but fortunately that’s no longer necessary to take advantage of the latest features found in macOS 10.13.

 Rather, by opening the App Store, it’s now easy as cake to download the full retail version of macOS High Sierra.
 Better yet, it doesn’t cost a thing, aside from the Apple tax you’ve already paid for owning a Mac computer.
 It’s 4.8GB in size, which isn’t tiny.
 But, then again, it’s also replacing your existing build of macOS, or OS X if you’re stuck in dinosaur times.